 luxury Ecuador tours travel

 Las Gordas Room of the Hacienda San Agustín de Callo, Ecuador.

-Photo: Hacienda San Agustín de Callo.
-Luxury Ecuador Tours & Travel
+Photo: Hacienda San Agustín de Callo

 In 1590, the King of Spain granted large extensions of land to the religious orders in the different regions of Ecuador, with the purpose of consolidating the conquest and catholicizing the Indians.
 The Augustinian Order established their monastery in the region of Mulalo at this site, and with time constructed the colonial part of the house, blending the Spanish architectural style with the older Inca building.

 In the 18th century, there was significant debate in the scientific community as to whether the circumference of the earth was greater around the equator or around the poles.
 To answer that question, Louis XV, the King of France, and the French Academy of Sciences sent the French Geodesic Mission to Ecuador (1736-44) for the purpose of measuring the roundness of the planet and the length of a degree of longitude at the equator.
 San Agustín de Callo housed the expedition's scientists, who witnessed two eruptions of Cotopaxi, in 1743 and 1744.
 In 1921, the hacienda was purchased by General Leonidas Plaza Gutierrez, president of Ecuador in 1901 and in 1912.
 The hacienda remains in the family and is currently owned by the general's granddaughter Mignon Plaza.
-Dinner and overnight in the Hacienda San Agustín de Callo.
+Dinner and overnight in the Hacienda San Agustin de Callo.

+luxury Ecuador tours travel